MK2112/nn-zero-to-hero-notes/G001 - Deep Dive into LLMs/G001 - Deep Dive into LLMs.md

 ---

 LLMs are advanced Artificial Intelligence (AI) systems trained to process and generate human-like text by identifying linguistic patterns.
-Let's go though the topic of LLMs, back to back, from input to output, in an understandable fashion.
+Let's introduce the topic of LLMs, from input to output, in an understandable fashion.

 When talking about LLMs, you'll often encounter the term 'prompt'. **A prompt is the input text that you provide to the LLM.** A prompt can be a question, a statement (like an example of text, writing format, etc.), or any other form of text.
 The LLM processes this prompt and generates an output, a so-called response.